cloudfoundry-community/node-cfenv/README.md

   environment variable, when running locally.
 The object can have properties `application` and/or `services`, whose values are the same as the values serialized in the respective environment variables.

+  Note that the `url` and `urls` properties of the returned object are not based on the vcap `application` object, when running locally.

   This option property is ignored if not running locally.